 Adult education at Esperanza Community Bike Shop came into full swing with the 2013 City of Albuquerque's Freedom Fourth Celebration at Balloon Fiesta Park.
-The bike valet parking was provided at the July 4th event to promote cycling within the City and to help with traffic and parking congestion.
-Over the course of the event, 278 bicycles were safely stored for the public, including several tandems, child trailers, and child seats.
-This shows an interest in bicycle transportation among families and demonstrates the feasibility of bicycling with young children.
+It was decided that a bike valet should be provided for this July 4th event as a way to promote cycling within the City and to help with traffic and parking congestion.
+Over the course of the event, 278 bicycles were safely stored for the public; including several tandems, child trailers, and child seats.
+This shows an interest in bicycle transportation for among families, and demonstrates the feasibility of bicycle use with young children.

-Assuming that the people attending the event were averaging 2 individuals per car, the Bike Valet at the Freedom Fourth removed 139 cars from the traffic flow around Balloon Fiesta Park and greatly decreased traffic and parking congestion.
-The turnout and use of the Bike Valet greatly exceeded expectations for this event, showing the potential for the growth of transportation and utility cycling within the City of Albuquerque.
+With the assumption that the people in attendance at this event were averaging 2 individuals per car, the Bike Valet at the Freedom Fourth removed 139 cars from the traffic flow around Balloon Fiesta Park, and greatly decreased traffic and parking congestion.
+The turnout and use of the Bike Valet greatly exceeded our expectations for this event, showing the potential for the growth of transportation and utility cycling within the City of Albuquerque.

-Due to the volume of positive public feedback received concerning the Freedom Fourth Bike Valet, the City continued to provide bike valet services at City events throughout the summer.
-Bike valet parking was offered at the City of Albuquerque's Summerfest street parties, where use of the service ranged from 21 bicycles to 78 bicycles per event.
-The social atmosphere at these events also fostered conversations between staff, bike valet volunteers, and the public about safe cycling and to distribute educational materials.
-Staff at these events also distributed bicycle lights to cyclists without proper bicycle lighting; this was very well-received by the public and reinforced the City's goal of increasing the number of responsible cyclists on our roads.
+Due to the volume of positive public feedback received concerning the Freedom Fourth Bike Valet, the decision was made to continue to provide bike valet services at City events throughout the summer.
+These bike valets were primarily held at the City of Albuquerque's Summerfest street parties, where use of the service ranged from 21 bicycles to 78 bicycles per event.
+The social atmosphere at these events also fostered a sense of conversation in which the staff and volunteers of the bike valet were able to discuss safe cycling and general cycling topics as well as distribute educational materials with many interested members of the public.
+The staff at these events also distributed bicycle lights to cyclists without proper bicycle lighting; this was also very well received by the public and reinforced the City's goal of increasing the number of responsible cyclists on our roads.

-Listed below are the public use numbers of the bike valet parking offered at events in 2013:
+Listed below are the public use numbers of the Bike Valets conducted in 2013:

-- Freedom Fourth 278 Bicycles (139 cars off of the road) - Nob Hill Summerfest 78 Bicycles (39 cars off of the road)
+- Freedom Fourth 278 Bicycles (139 cars off of the road) - Nob Hill Summerfest 78 Bicycles (39 cars off of the road) - Downtown Summerfest 64 Bicycles (32 cars off of the road) - Westside Summerfest 26 Bicycles (13 cars off of the road)

-- Downtown Summerfest 64 Bicycles (32 cars off of the road) - Westside Summerfest 26 Bicycles (13 cars off of the road) - Old Town Salsa Fiesta 21 Bicycles (10 cars off of the road) - Montessori on the Rio Grande Harvest Fest 23 Bicycles (11 cars off of the road)
+- Old Town Salsa Fiesta 21 Bicycles (10 cars off of the road) - Montessori on the Rio Grande Harvest Fest 23 Bicycles (11 cars off of the road)

-Through the Bicycle Education Grant, mobile bicycle racks, banners, and shade tents have been purchased to improve the overall level of service for patrons bike valet within the Albuquerque Metropolitan area.
+Through the use of the Bicycle Education Grant; mobile bicycle racks, banners, and shade tents have been purchased to improve the overall level of service for the patrons of these bike valets within the Albuquerque Metropolitan area.
 This service continues to promote the use of the bicycle as a viable transportation option.
 The City and partners should continue this popular service at public events.